PhotIQA: A photoacoustic image data set with image quality ratings: Background

 \section{Background}

 Advances in medical imaging technologies have been groundbreaking in the last decades, including the rapid development of deep learning methods that operate on a huge amount of image data.
 To ensure the feasibility of a novel methodology, quantitative image quality assessment (IQA) plays an important role for quality assurance in addition to visual inspection by experts, which is often limited due to time constraints, and therefore IQA measures may even serve as the main assessment criterion.
 Quantitative IQA measures may be distinguished based on the required information for the assessment step \cite{ssim, perfcomp}.
 In full-reference (FR) IQA, a reference image is used to evaluate the quality of a corresponding (often degraded) image in a comparative way, relying on a meaningful notion of distance between the two images.
-In comparison, no reference (NR) IQA aims to judge the quality without a reference based on predefined properties.
+In comparison, {no-reference} (NR) IQA aims to judge the quality without a reference based on predefined properties.

 Many commonly used IQA measures have been developed for natural images and tested for specific tasks on a small number of publicly available, manually rated data sets.
-It is unknown how well these measures expand to medical images since they have very distinct properties, and, moreover, often a different target space (color versus grayscale).
-Recent research has led to first insights on the applicability of common FR-IQA measures to medical imaging data, see e.g.~\cite{10040654, breger2024study21}.
+It is unknown how well these measures expand to medical images since they hold very distinct properties, and, moreover, often a different target space (color versus grayscale).
+Recent research has led to first insights on the applicability of common FR IQA measures to medical imaging data, see e.g.~\cite{10040654, breger2024study21}, showing incompatibilities of popular IQA measures to medical tasks.
 The research field suffers from the lack of publicly available image data sets with expert annotations, as well as unavailable implementations of published IQA measures.
 This is reflected in studies that show limitations in the design, e.g., relying on non-expert ratings (see e.g.~\cite{mrinonexpert}), non-realistic distortions (such as Gaussian additive noise, see e.g.~\cite{gaussct}) or a very limited choice of IQA measures (see e.g.~\cite{ssimcompmri}).
 Combined with the scarce time resources of medical experts, there are many obstacles for the design of reproducible IQA comparison studies.